 This form is intended as an aid to completing the Column E explanation.
 It is not an official form and its use is voluntary.
 Names, addresses, protocols, veterinary care programs, and the like, are not required as part of an explanation.
 A Column E explanation must be written so as to be understood by lay persons as well as scientists.

-- 1. Registration Number: 84-R-0007 - 2.
-Number \\\\\ (b) (4) \\\\\ of animals used in this study. - 3.
-Species (common name) auinea pig of animals used in the study. - 4.
-Explain the procedure producing pain and/or distress.
+1. Registration Number: 84-R-0007 2.
+Number 1 (in Cat.
+E) of animals used in this s study.
+3. Species (common name) g uinea pig_of animals used in the study.